 3. Remove makeup every night and strip the face of impurities.

 4. Follow a gentle and effective skincare routine.
 Your doctor may recommend a post-operative skincare regime for you to follow.

 A facelift and neck lift will transform your life for the better.
 Recovery is a great time to incorporate new skincare habits and treat your face and neck better.
 Putting in the time and care ensures that your results will last to their maximum ability.

-If you have already identified as a candidate for a facelift or neck lift, some additional considerations include:
+If you have already identified as a candidate for a facelift, some additional considerations include: